Last updated JULY 15, 2015 | Download | Versión en español

 If you did not complete an I-9 form and did not provide false information when you were first hired, your employer may not fire you just because you now present an EAD.
 Nor may your employer fire you because of where you were born, where you come from, or your native language or accent.
 If you show your employer an EAD, your employer may not discriminate against you on the basis of your not being a U.S. citizen.
 Employers who do so may be violating the antidiscrimination provisions of immigration law or Title VII.
 Depending on the facts of your case and the laws broken by your employer, you may have the right to reinstatement (the right to return to the job) and to damages (money to compensate for harm you have suffered).

 But the situation will be different if you completed an I-9 form when you were first hired.
-For example, if your employer discovers that you lied and presented false documents at the time you were hired, the employer may be able to legally fire you.
-If the employer’s policy is to fire anybody who is dishonest in the workplace and the employer has enforced the rule consistently for all workers, the employer may be able to legally fire you.
-Therefore, you should think carefully about whether to disclose the fact that you now have an EAD or a new SSN to your employer.
-If you have questions, feel free to contact NILC or the Office of Special Counsel for Immigration-Related Unfair Employment Practices (1-800-255-7688 or www.justice.gov/crt/about/osc/).
+For example, if your employer discovers that you lied and presented false documents at the time you were hired, the employer may be able to fire you legally.
+If the employer’s policy is to fire anybody who is dishonest in the workplace and the employer has enforced the rule consistently for all workers, it may be legal for the employer to fire you for lying and presenting false documents.
+Therefore, you should think carefully about whether to disclose to your employer the fact that you now have an EAD or a new SSN.
+If you have questions, feel free to contact NILC or the Office of Special Counsel for Immigration-Related Unfair Employment Practices (1-800-255-76881-800-255-7688 FREE or www.justice.gov/crt/about/osc/).

 In addition, if you belong to a labor union, you will likely have additional rights.